rust-lang/rfcs/text/1946-intra-rustdoc-links.md

 - In unambiguous cases paths can be written as described earlier, with no pre- or suffix, e.g., `Look at the [FOO] trait`.
 This also applies to modules and tuple structs which exist in both namespaces.
-  Rustdoc will throw an error if you use a non-disambiguated path in the case of there being a value in both the type and value namespace.
+  Rustdoc will throw a warning if you use a non-disambiguated path in the case of there being a value in both the type and value namespace.
 - Links to types can be disambiguated by prefixing them with the concrete item type: